socialify-io/messenger-sdk/README.md

 # Messenger Sdk

-Messenger wrapper written in Swift.
+Sdk for Facebook Messenger written in Swift.